 cstore_fdw, Citus columnar has a better compression ratio thanks to zstd compression.
 Citus columnar also supports rollback, streaming replication, archival, and pg_upgrade.

-There are still a few limitations with Citus columnar to be aware of: Indexes and update/delete are not yet supported, and it is best to avoid single-row inserts, since compression only works well in batches.
+There are still a few limitations with Citus columnar to be aware of: update and delete are not yet supported, and it is best to avoid single-row inserts, since compression only works well in batches.
 We plan to address these limitations in future Citus releases, but you can also avoid them using partitioning.

 If you partition time series tables by time, you can use row-based storage for recent partitions to enable single-row, update/delete/upsert and indexes—while using columnar storage to archive data that is no longer changing.
 To make this easy, we also added a function to compress all your old partitions in one go: